ACCESS-NRI/access-hive.org.au/docs/models/configurations/access-om.md

 More details on the models is given [here](https://forum.access-hive.org.au/t/access-om2-control-experiments/258), together with details on the extensive control experiment data available for those who don't need to run a new experiment.

-Conditions of use for ACCESS-OM2 models or outputs are given [here](https://github.com/ACCESS-NRI/access-om2-configs?tab=readme-ov-file#conditions-of-use).
+Full conditions of use for ACCESS-OM2 models and its outputs can be viewed in the  [ACCESS-OM2-configs README](https://github.com/ACCESS-NRI/access-om2-configs?tab=readme-ov-file#conditions-of-use).

 [Run ACCESS-OM2](/models/run-a-model/run-access-om){: class="text-card"}